Biennale Massenet

 • 2015: Le Marchand de Venise by Reynaldo Hahn

-Each edition was accompanied by symphonic concerts, mélodie recitals, musicological conferences organized with the Université Jean Monnet (under the direction of Jean-Christophe Branger and Alban Ramaut), and recordings.
-In total, sixty opera performances and as many concerts and recitals were given across these twelve editions.
+Each edition was accompanied by symphonic concerts, melody recitals, musicological conferences organized with the Université Jean Monnet (under the direction of Jean-Christophe Branger and Alban Ramaut), and discographic recordings.
+In total, several dozens of lyrical performances and as many concerts and recitals were given across all these editions.

-After the biennial format ceased in 2015, the Opéra de Saint-Étienne continues to champion Massenet's work in its regular seasons.
+After the biennial format was discontinued, the Saint-Étienne Opera continued to champion Massenet's work in its regular seasons.
 In November 2018, a new production of Hérodiade was presented under the direction of Jean-Louis Pichon.
-In November 2024, the opera Thaïs opened the 2024-2025 season in a new staging by Pierre-Emmanuel Rousseau, perpetuating the Saint-Étienne house's commitment to its iconic composer.
+In November 2024, the opera Thaïs opened the 2024-2025 season in a new staging by Pierre-Emmanuel Rousseau, perpetuating the Saint-Étienne institution's commitment to its emblematic composer.
+However, the Biennale Massenet as a dedicated festival is no longer part of the programming.

 The Grand Théâtre Massenet

-The Grand Théâtre Massenet, inaugurated in 1969, is the main hall of the Opéra de Saint-Étienne.
-Located in the heart of the Jardin des Plantes, it is named after the Saint-Étienne-born composer and hosts the house's opera, symphonic, and choreographic productions.
-It was in this theater that all editions of the Biennale Massenet were held.
+The Grand Théâtre Massenet, inaugurated in 1969, is the main hall of the Saint-Étienne Opera.
+Located in the heart of the Jardin des Plantes, it bears the name of the Stéphanois composer and hosts the institution's lyrical, symphonic, and choreographic productions.
+All editions of the Biennale Massenet were held in this theater.

 Biennale Massenet — edition 2026